dhr412/web-load-check/README.md

 1. Parses command-line arguments
 2. Validates the target URL and request count
 3. Uses goroutines to send concurrent HTTP GET requests (up to ~100K)
-4. If enabled, generates a random IP address for masking
+4. If enabled, generates a random IP address along with a random user agent for masking
 5. Collects and prints request success/failure statistics

 ### **Helper Script (`helper.rs`)**